 Dear Dr. Alistair Hetherington,

 Please consider our manuscript “A derivation error that affects carbon balance models exists in the current implementation of the Johnson et al. (1942) modified Arrhenius function” by Bridget K. Murphy and Joseph R. Stinziano as a Modelling/Theory Manuscript for publication in New Phytologist.
-This work was previously submitted to Global Change Biology.
-We have attached the response to the reviewers and a version of the manuscript with tracked changes for review only.
+This work was previously submitted to Global Change Biology and is available on the preprint server BioRXiv (BIORXIV/2020/921973).
+We have attached our response to the reviewers and a version of the manuscript with tracked changes for review only.

 What questions does this work address?